 It’s said that a trio of anti-theft measures consisting of an intruder alarm, a CCTV system and security lighting is enough to put off all but the most determined (and maybe foolhardy) burglar.

 Displaying warning stickers and signage that CCTV and intruder alarms are in use further convinces the would-be intruder to move on.

 Ensure full expert fitting of alarm systems

-Ask a local expert such as these intruder alarm installers for Chelmsford and the surrounding area to assess your security arrangements and fit a modern intruder alarm.
+Ask a local expert such as these intruder alarm installers and the surrounding area to assess your security arrangements and fit a modern intruder alarm.

 Even if you already have an alarm, if it’s years old it’s worth asking your local experts to come and take a look and advise on what can be done to enhance security measures.